django-cms/django-cms-quickstart/README.rst

 Loading with pre-built page on install
 ======================================

-It is now possible to load the project with contents which shows how to use ``django-cms`` and ``djangocms-frontend`` to add pages.
+You can load demo contents into the project to quickly find out how to use ``django-cms`` and ``djangocms-frontend`` to add pages.

 Here is how to use the command: